mahmouddwidar/Front-End-Projects/README.md

 ### Construction
 **Project Description:**

 This is a responsive web design landing page project created using only HTML and CSS.
-It's part of an NTI (National Telecommunication Institute) project, showcasing the application of fundamental web development skills.
+It's part of an NTI (National Telecommunication Institute) Web Design Level 1, showcasing the application of fundamental web development skills.

 **Visit the Project:**